svewap/nnrestapi/Documentation/Examples/Examples/10_creating_an_api.rst

 after ``api/`` will be interpreted as the controller-name of your Rest Api.
 In this case ``article`` automatically will route to methods in your class ``Article``.

-If the next part of the URL is an **integer**, the TYPO3 Rest Api automatically maps this to the request argument ``$uid`` and will call the ``indexAction`` of your class.
+If the next part of the URL is an **integer**, the extension automatically maps this to the request argument ``$uid`` and will call the ``indexAction`` of your class.

 Depending on the HTTP Request method, the ``getIndexAction()``, ``postIndexAction()``, ``putIndexAction()``